-With sweeping views of New Haven Harbor, The Sound School prepares students for college, careers, and life in a maritime-focused environment.
+With sweeping views of New Haven Harbor, “our little school on the water” prepares students for college, careers, and life in a maritime-focused environment.

 “Our kids perform professional tasks, present at professional conferences, and are often teaching others how to DO when they go off to college and work.
 Our students are using equipment often not touched until junior/senior year of college.
 Plus, how many high school kids get to build an ROV (remotely operated vehicle), a boat, or operate a 40 ton USCG certified vessel?”

 Located in historic City Point, our students criss-cross the five-building campus located on the southwestern tip of New Haven and our agricultural students venture to the restored Pardee Greenhouse and classroom in picturesque East Rock Park.

 As one of 19 Agricultural Science & Technology Centers partially funded by the Connecticut State Department of Education, we are part of the New Haven Public Schools district.
 We are the first full-time ASTE center to concentrate on the study of aquaculture and marine trades in the state of Connecticut.